“By this truth may there be happiness” ~ Buddha

-Sajja: Truth of Addiction & Commitment to Recovery
+Sajja: The Truth of Intoxicating Inclinations & The Commitment to Awakening

-In brief, you may not be completely free from your addiction until –
+In brief, you may not be completely free from your suffering until –

 You see the truth of craving (or aversion) as a cause of suffering…

 You are honest and truthful about your own cravings…

 You resolve and commit to moving away from your suffering…

 …this is Sajja.